erroronline1/caro/readme.md

 * The application does not provide services.

 > O.Arch_11 The backend system MUST have a central logging system, collecting all log-messages from any service.
 Protocols/logs SHOULD be collected on a dedicated system (so-called log server) to counteract any deletion or manipulation on source systems.
+* The application logs every request into the database.
+Part of the logging are the
+    * timestamp
+    * method,
+    * api endpoint
+    * payload
+    * user id, name, permissions and ip
+    * response http status code

-* The operator of the infrastructure is responsible for fulfilling these requirements.
+    The operator of the infrastructure is responsible for fulfilling other requirements outside of the possible scope of this application.

 > O.Arch_12 The backend system MUST inform the application of safety-related updates and prohibits the use of an outdated application after a transitional period (Grace Period).

-* The operator of the infrastructure is responsible for fulfilling these requirements.
+* Settings are transferred during login.
+In case of frontend changes there may be a need to reload or clear the web cache otherwise the behaviour may be unexpected anyway.

 [Content](#content)